Megan Davis: Career

 Davis was an international lawyer at the United Nations, where in the period from 1999 until 2004 she helped work on the Declaration on the Rights of Indigenous Peoples, including providing legal advice to ATSIC Commissioners during the drafting stages.

-In 2010, she became the first Indigenous Australian woman to be elected to a United Nations body when she was appointed to the United Nations Permanent Forum on Indigenous Issues which is based in New York. holding that position from 2011 to 2016.
-She has been a member of the UN Expert Mechanism on the Rights of Indigenous Peoples (EMRIP) since 2017, and in July 2021 she was appointed its chair.
+In 2010, she became the first Indigenous person from Australia to be elected to a United Nations body when she was elected to the United Nations Permanent Forum on Indigenous Issues which is based in New York. holding that position from 2011 to 2016.
+She has been a member of the UN Expert Mechanism on the Rights of Indigenous Peoples (EMRIP) since 2017, and in July 2021 to 2022, she was elected its chair.

-Davis was on the Australian Government's expert panel on the country's Indigenous people in 2011, and was a member of the Prime Minister's Referendum Council from 2015-2017.
+Davis was on the Australian Government's Expert Panel on the Recognition of Aboriginal and Torres Strait Islander Peoples in the Constitution in 2011, and was a member of the Prime Minister's Referendum Council from 2015 to 2017.

 As a member of the Referendum Council, Davis was instrumental in assisting the development of the Uluru Statement From the Heart, designing the deliberative dialogues and chairing the Council's sub-committee for the First Nations regional Dialogues and the First Nations Constitutional Convention in 2017.

+She served on the Referendum Working Group, Referendum Engagement Group, and the Attorney General’s Constitutional Expert Group from 2022–2023 that advised on the Voice to Parliament referendum in 2023.
+She is Co-Chair of the Uluru Dialogue – the group of First Nations leaders who lead the Uluru Statement from the Heart work.

-Davis was the Director of the Indigenous Law Centre (part of the UNSW law faculty) from 2006-2016.
-She was subsequently appointed the univertist's Pro Vice-Chancellor in 2017, Indigenous and the Indigenous Law Centre's Balnaves Chair in Constitutional Law in 2020.
+Davis has been the Director of the Indigenous Law Centre (part of the UNSW law faculty) since 2006.
+She was appointed UNSW Pro Vice-Chancellor Indigenous in 2017and Balnaves Chair in Constitutional Law in 2020.
+She is currently the Pro Vice-Chancellor, Society at UNSW.

+Davis has extensive experience on Indigenous peoples and reform of regulatory systems including as a Commissioner on the QLD Commission of Inquiry into Youth Detention Centres in 2016 alongside co-Commissioner Kathryn McMillan KC.
+She was also the Chair and author of ‘Family is Culture’, an inquiry into NSW Aboriginal Children in Out of Home care (2017–2019).

+In 2023 she wrote "Voice of Reason: On Recognition and Renewal" which was published by Quarterly Essay.

 Other roles

 In 2017, Davis was appointed a Commissioner on the Australian Rugby League Commission.
 In 2020 she was reappointed for another term.
 Davis has described growing up in a "crazy rugby league family", and wanting to "give back to a game that gave so much to me and my family".
+Davis is also a director on the North Queensland Cowboys Community Foundation Board, a Commissioner for South Australian Rugby League, and formerly a director on the Western Australia Rugby League Commission.